One of the best ways to build wealth is to invest in stocks that pay dividends.

 Passive Income.
 Once you purchase the shares, dividend income is almost entirely passive.
 Just sit back and watch the dividends come in each quarter.
 You can take them as cash to supplement your income or reinvest them to purchase more shares which will in turn generate their own dividends.

 Stable Companies.
 As we noted above, most companies that pay dividends have already proven they can stand the test of time.
 Of course, there is no guarantee that a dividend company won’t run into trouble down the road.
+A good way to guard yourself from troubled companies is to obtain a financial report on the company you are looking to invest in.

 Profit without Selling Shares.
 With non-dividend stocks, any increase in value is only paper profits unless you actually sell the shares.
 But with dividend stocks you can take a portion of those profits as dividends and still keep your ownership stake intact.